Special Cases of Granting Employment Permits

 - who is an applicant for international protection or who has been issued confirmation of leave to remain in the Czech Republic under the Asylum Act, but no sooner than 6 months after the date of providing data for application for international protection;

-- who is sent by a foreign employer to the CR to perform tasks ensuing from a contract concluded with a Czech legal entity or natural person.
+- who is sent by a foreign employer to the CR to perform tasks ensuing from a contract concluded with a Czech legal entity or natural person (for more details see the section Despatching a Foreigner to the Czech Republic).

 Who is not included within the scope of the Employment Act